stat545ubc-2023/mda-jstet/milestone_2.md

 ##### Compute the proportion and counts in each category of one categorical variable across the groups of another categorical variable from your data.
 Do not use the function `table()`\!

-As I am intereseted in tree diversity, it makes sense to calculate how many trees if each species occur in each neighborhood.
+As I am interested in tree diversity, it makes sense to calculate how many trees of each species occur in each neighborhood.

 ``` r
 (species_counts <- vancouver_trees %>%